gsinghjay/zodiac-engine/memory-bank/progress.md

 ## 1. What Works

+- **LLM Integration with Markdown Formatting**:
+  - Successful Gemini API integration for chart interpretations
+  - Markdown-to-HTML conversion for beautifully formatted interpretations
+  - Proper handling of blocking API calls with run_in_threadpool
+  - Structured prompt templates for detailed astrological analysis
+  - Parsing of key highlights and suggestions from Markdown sections
+  - Error handling for API failures and content policy blocks

 - **Chart Interpretation and Report UI**:
   - HTMX-powered interpretation and report generation in the chart details page
   - Customization options for interpretation focus areas, tone, and length